rowanmanning/chic/README.md

 var Class = require('chic').Class;
 ```

+Chic also works with AMD-style module loaders, just specify it as a dependency.

 If you're just including with a `<script>`, `Class` is available in the `chic` namespace:

 ```js